 Highlights of a visit to Caen

 Start your visit at the Chateau Ducal.
 This castle was built by William the Conqueror to house and protect his residential palace.
 The castle was destroyed in the war but the massive and impressive ramparts remain.
 These provide great views of the city and are a popular place to relax as well as to visit the Towers which remain.

 From the ramparts you also have excellent views of the fourteenth century church of St Pierre, parts of which survived the war and some of which has been reconstructed.

-The Musée des Beaux Arts and the Musée de Normandie are situated inside the ramparts.The Musee des Beaux Arts has an excellent display of Italien, French, and Flemish paintings and the Musee de Normandie houses displays showing the history and development of Normandy.
+The Musée des Beaux Arts and the Musée de Normandie are situated inside the ramparts.The Musee des Beaux Arts has an excellent display of Italian, French, and Flemish paintings and the Musee de Normandie houses displays showing the history and development of Normandy.

 Between the Abbaye aux Hommes and the ramparts is the Rue St Pierre, a lively pedestrian street of attractive buildings and good shops that crosses the heart of Caen.
 Rue Ecuyere and Rue St Saveur and other streets nearby are also worth a stroll.
 Also in the centre you can explore the 'old' Vaugueux Quarter, affectionately known as little Monmartre.

 Two other particular highlights are the Maison des Quatrans, a very decorative half-timbered manor house of the 14th century and the Musée de la Poste, another half-timbered building this time from the 15th century.
 We were also surprised by how many parks and gardens there were in and near the centre of Caen, including the nicely maintained Jardin des Plants next to Place Blot.

 In the summer Caen's pleasure port, which is close to the Abbaye aux Dames, is a lively place with lots of cafes and restaurants.
 Market day in Caen is Friday and takes place along the ‘Fosses St Julien’ near the Ducal Castle.
 There is also a Sunday market in the Place Courtonne.

 The Chateau de Bénouville (designed by renowned architect Claude Ledoux) is an important neo-classical style castle built close to Caen in the 18th century.